civicsource/data/README.md

 db.BuildSchema(myConn);
 ```

 The connection will be opened if it is not already opened and then the `create.sql` script will be run.
+This method also has an overload which accepts a a `modifyScript` delegate.

 ### Clear the Database